swendev/node-RESTlike-api-template/README.md

 * node.js
 * mongodb
-both should be in your PATH variable
 * grunt
 * grunt-cli

+nodejs and mongodb should be in your PATH variable